zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Frontier.rst

 A Clean Testnet
 ---------------

-During the last couple of months, the Ethereum test network was pushed to its limits in order to test scalability and block propagation times.
+During the last couple of months, the Expanse test network was pushed to its limits in order to test scalability and block propagation times.
 As part of this test we encouraged users to spam the network with transactions, contract creation code and call to contracts, at times